maclong9/maclong9/README.md

 ## 🔭 I'm currently working on

 - iOS application development with Swift
-- Full-stack web applications using Swift, TypeScript, Nuxt.js and Vue
+- Full-stack web applications using Swift, TypeScript, SvelteKit and TailwindCSS
 - Automation scripts using POSIX Shell

 ## 📈 GitHub Stats